AyrA/Mailinator-Check/README.md

 4. Compare the lists and check, if there is at least one matching entry

 ## How to use
-The build binary can be used from the command line.
+The release binary can be used from the command line.
 Simply run `Mailinator-Check.exe` and supply any number of DNS names as argument.
 The return value is the number of mailinator domains found.